rag-multifile-qa-team/RAG-MultiFile-QandA/README.md

 - The system works best with **structured documents** containing well-defined sections and tables.
 - **FAISS indexing** helps in faster search and retrieval from large documents.

+## Execution Requirements

+-This project is designed to run locally as a Streamlit web application.
+It requires Ollama to be installed and running on the local machine to perform Large Language Model inference.
+The default model used in this project is gemma3:4b, and the Ollama server is expected to be accessible at http://localhost:11434 during execution.

 ## 📜 License
 This project is **open-source** and available under the **MIT License**.